 The ROC government has been very supportive of Taiwan-incorporated technology companies such as Himax Taiwan.
 In particular, Himax Taiwan, like many Taiwan technology companies, has benefited from substantial tax incentives provided by the ROC government.
 The ROC Statute for Upgrading Industries entitles companies to tax credits for expenses relating to qualifying research and development, personnel training and purchases of qualifying machinery.
 This tax credit may be applied within a five-year period.
 The amount from the tax credit that may be applied in any year is limited to 50% of the income tax payable for that year (with the exception of the final year when the remainder of the tax credit may be applied without limitation to the total amount of the income tax).
 Under the ROC Statute for Upgrading Industries, Himax Taiwan was granted tax credits by the ROC Ministry of Finance at rates set at a certain percentage of the amount utilized in qualifying research and development and personnel training expenses.
-The balance of unused investment tax credits totaled \$4.7 million, \$9.4 million, and \$19.4 million as of December 31, 2004, 2005 and 2006, respectively.
+The balance of unused investment tax credits totaled \$9.4 million, \$19.4 million and \$32.7 million as of December 31, 2005, 2006 and 2007, respectively.
 In addition, the ROC Statute for Upgrading Industries provides to companies deemed to be operating in important or strategic industries a five-year tax exemption for income attributable to expanded production capacity or newly developed technologies.
-Such expanded production capacity or newly developed technologies must be funded in whole or in part from either initial capital investment made by a company's shareholders, a subsequent capital increase or a capitalizing of a company's retained earnings.
-Beginning April 1, 2004 and January 1, 2006, Himax Taiwan has been entitled to two preferential tax treatments each for a period of five years, which expires on March 31, 2009 and December 31, 2010, respectively.
-As a result of this preferential tax treatment, income attributable to certain of our expanded production capacity or newly developed technologies is tax exempt for the duration of these five-year periods.
+Such expanded production capacity or newly developed technologies must be funded in whole or in part from either an initial capital investment made by a company's shareholders, a subsequent capital increase or a capitalizing of a company's retained earnings.
+Beginning April 1, 2004, January 1, 2006 and January 1, 2008, Himax Taiwan has been entitled to three preferential tax treatments, each for a period of five years, which expires on March 31, 2009, December 31, 2010 and December 31, 2012, respectively.
+As a result of these preferential tax treatments, income attributable to certain of our expanded production capacity or newly developed technologies is tax exempt for the duration of these five-year periods.
 If the ROC government changed the laws to terminate, decrease or otherwise adversely change such tax incentives, our tax expenditures could increase, resulting in a decrease in our net income.
-For instance, if we did not have this tax exemption, net income and basic and diluted earnings per ordinary share would have been \$59.2 million, \$0.31 and \$0.30 for the year ended December 31, 2006, respectively.
+For instance, if we did not have this tax exemption, net income and basic and diluted earnings per ordinary share would have been \$85.6 million, \$0.43 and \$0.43 for the year ended December 31, 2007, respectively.